10 Fascinating Cockroach Facts Dr. Jim Fredericks

 Everyone has heard the catchy Spanish folk song,

-because he has lost one of his six legs.
-While the song may be
+lost one of his six legs.
+While the song may be loved by children

-loved by children and fun to sing along to, it is highly unlikely
+and fun to sing along to, it is highly unlikely that anyone feels

-that anyone feels the same affection for this ick-inspiring and
+the same affection for this ick-inspiring and disease-spreading

-Here are ten of the most fascinating facts about
+Here are ten of the most fascinating cockroach facts:

 - A cockroach can live for a week without its head.
 Due to their